adbar/htmldate/README.rst

 Context
 ~~~~~~~

-There are webpages for which neither the URL nor the server response provide a reliable way to date the document, i.e. find when it was first published and/or last modified.
+There are web pages for which neither the URL nor the server response provide a reliable way to date the document, i.e. find when it was first published and/or last modified.

 This module is part of methods to derive metadata from web documents in order to build text corpora for (computational) linguistic analysis.
 For more information: